When is your next meeting?

 How do I join one of the CWC-sponsored critique groups?

 Visit the Critique Groups page.
-You can choose a group, matching your interest, and contact the leader directly by email, just click on their name to open an email.
-If your genre is not listed or you have additional questions, please contact Jennifer Hurlburt.
-If current groups are full, Jennifer can help to form new groups.
-Let leader or Jennifer whether you are a member of the Charlotte Writers’ Club.
-In order to belong to a CWC critique group, you must be a member of the Charlotte Writers’ Club.
-The critique groups coordinators, will try to match you with an existing group.
+You can choose a group matching your interest, and contact the group leader directly -- just click on their name to open an email.
+If your genre is not listed or you have additional questions, please email the Critique Group Coordinator.
+If current groups are full, the Coordinator can help to form new groups.
+The Critique Group Coordinator will try to match you with an existing group.
+In order to belong to a CWC critique group, you must be a member of the Charlotte Writers Club.

 Where do your critique groups meet?